Unknown-Data/QGCN/README.md

 # QGCN

-QGCN method for graph classification
+QGCN method for Graph Classification

 required packages:
 - pytorch (optional use of GPU)